Birth Injury Lawyer Los Angeles

-Slightly fewer than 4 million babies are born in the United States each year, and the details of how, when, and where they arrive are always shifting.
+In the United States, more than 4 million babies are born every year, and the circumstances of how, when, and where they enter the world are always changing.

 With millions of babies being born on a yearly basis in the United States, the likelihood of a birth injury, while small on a percentage basis, is significant from a gross magnitude perspective.
 Even if only 0.1% of births are complicated by a birth injury, such a figure translates to over 4,000 injured babies on a yearly basis.

 Birth injuries can be devastating to not only the child but to the parents as well.
 Typically, birth injuries relate to failure to deliver a baby in a timely manner, failure to properly deliver a baby either vaginally or by c-section, or failure to monitor a baby following delivery.

 Most commonly, a birth injury occurs because of the baby’s size or the position of the baby during labor and delivery.
 A birth injury attorney can help navigate your family through the legal waters.